Jay Cooke Junior High School

-Jay Cooke Junior High School is an historic American junior high school building that is located in the Logan neighborhood of Philadelphia, Pennsylvania.
+Jay Cooke Junior High School is an historic junior high school building in the Logan neighborhood of Philadelphia, Pennsylvania, United States.

 Added to the National Register of Historic Places in 1988, it was named for financier Jay Cooke (1821-1905).

 History and architectural features

 Designed by Irwin T. Catharine, this historic structure was built between 1922 and 1924.
 It is a three-story, seventeen-bay, brick building that sits on a raised basement.
 Designed in the Colonial Revival-style, it features a projecting center entrance pavilion, stone pilasters, arched entrance openings, and a brick parapet.
-It was named for financier Jay Cooke (1821-1905).

-It was added to the National Register of Historic Places in 1988.